tolawore1/CS450_Team_Repo/docs/LLM_INTEGRATION.md

 ## Current Implementation Status

-**Status**: ⚠️ **PENDING IMPLEMENTATION**
+**Status**: ✅ **FULLY IMPLEMENTED**

-As of September 2025, the LLM integration for README analysis is planned but not yet implemented.
-The current implementation focuses on traditional metrics and local repository analysis.
+As of January 2025, the LLM integration for README analysis is fully implemented and operational.
+The system uses Purdue GenAI Studio API (Claude-3-Sonnet) for intelligent analysis of README content and metadata.

 ### Completed Components
 - ✅ Local repository analysis with Git integration